polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/frame.md

 ---
-title: Framework for Runtime Aggregation of Modularised Entities
+title: FRAME
 ---

-The Framework for Runtime Aggregation of Modularised Entities (FRAME) is a set of modules (called pallets) and support libraries that simplify runtime development.
+The __Framework for Runtime Aggregation of Modularised Entities (FRAME)__ is a set of modules (called pallets) and support libraries that simplify runtime development.
 Pallets are individual modules within FRAME that host domain-specific logic.

 FRAME provides some helper modules to interact with Substrate Primitives.
 Parity develops and maintains a set of these, but they can come from the community as well.